mtov/engsoftmoderna/en/chapter1.md

 Exhaustive testing tests a program with all possible inputs (thus, 2^64 integers, in our case).
-If each test requires 1 nanosecond (10^-9 seconds), calculate the total time required for exhaustively testing our program.
+If each test requires 1 nanosecond (10^-9 seconds), calculate the total time required for exhaustively testing this simple program.

 6\.
-Considering the historical context, explain why the first software development processes were sequential and based on comprehensive planning and documentation.
+Considering the historical context, explain why the first software development processes were sequential and based on detailed planning and documentation.

 7\.
 Several studies show that maintenance and evolution costs constitute 80% or more of a software system's total